bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 06 - Ansible Setup.md

 ansible-playbook -i inventory microk8s-setup.yml --tags add_microk8s_bin_to_path
 ```

-Paperspace VM's have dynamic public IPs and may change between reboots.
-Make sure to fix the inventory file

 ### Safe shutdown
 You will need to stop microk8s, and then shut down the machines.
 ```shell